 The media does much more than directly influence the opinion of voters.
 Most donors, politicians, institutions and other important political participants will not waste resources on a candidate that they think is unlikely to win.
 They often look at how the media treats a candidate in order to make this decision.
 If the media does not take a candidate seriously or is obviously hostile to him or her, these potential supporters will look elsewhere."

+That's not to say that Edwards would have won if the media had not rejected him; most likely he would have lost anyway.
+But he would have been a more serious contender."
 I didn't have a problem with the first part.
 John did make the Democratic Party this election cycle.
 He also was leveled with the most criticism because of his more progressive approach to really make change in this country.
 This is a bad thing apparently?
 Now listen to what he said about Obama,

 "On the other hand, Obama knew how to define his candidacy within the limits of the media's constraints and still have a mass appeal.
 From the beginning of his campaign he mostly avoided challenging powerful interests, and talked about "getting all sides to the table" and overcoming "decades of bitter partisanship."
 The media and punditocracy lap this stuff up like honey.
 At the same time he was able to tap into the voters' deep desire for change, with inspirational speeches, transcendental narratives, and celebrity-studded videos."